itzfaijann/AmrutamRoutine/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.
+🔧 App Features
+📋 Add reminder items to routines (e.g., products, tasks)

+🗓 Add weekly benefits (0–2, 2–4, 4–6 weeks) with validation

+👨‍⚕️ Assign a caregiver with pending state and visual profile

+🔔 Add reminder channels (SMS, WhatsApp, Email)

+🖼 Image Picker integration (camera and gallery)

+🎨 Fully responsive custom UI using moderateScale and custom font utils

+Learn More
+To learn more about React Native, take a look at the following resources:

+React Native Website - learn more about React Native.

+Getting Started - an overview of React Native and how to set up your environment.

+Learn the Basics - a guided tour of the React Native basics.

+Blog - read the latest official React Native Blog posts.